itsemilyshi/image-gallery/README.md

   - Since photos and images are 1 to 1, can't really do a thing where you attach multiple images to one photo object, since they will have to be able to be deleted separately

 Bulk Delete:
-  - Destroy all function
+  - Destroy all function -- have
-  - Have a 'Delete?' boolean for photo
-  - When destroy all is called, go through each photo that belongs to current_user and delete if delete == true

 Search:
   - by text: find images by description